chettrick/stm32cubef4/Projects/STM32F4-Discovery/Examples/UART/UART_TwoBoards_ComDMA/readme.txt

 @par Example Description

-This Example shows a UART transmission (transmit/receive) between 2 STM32F4-Discovery kits in DMA mode.
+This example describes an UART transmission (transmit/receive) in DMA mode between two boards.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.